Thanks for subscribing! Look out for your first newsletter in your inbox soon!

 By entering your email address you agree to our Terms of Use and Privacy Policy and consent to receive emails from Time Out about news, events, offers and partner promotions.

-Now, SXSW London is back again for the second year running, and will once again take over various venues around Shoreditch in June.
-If last year is anything to go by expect the line-up to be absolutely massive, with talks and panels delving into the most pressing issues across business and tech, keynotes delivered by big names, film screenings, including a whole bunch of international premieres, as well as a music festival.
+So last year's inaugural UK edition was a pretty big deal, with a keynote speech by mayor Sadiq Khan and hundreds of events across 25 venues.
+Now, SXSW London is back again for the second year running, and will once again take over various spaces in and around Shoreditch in June, and the line-up is just as massive, with talks and panels delving into the most pressing issues across business and tech, keynotes delivered by big names, film screenings, including a whole bunch of international premieres, as well as a music festival.

 Advertising